MyMiniFactory/scan-the-world/src/pages/community/stories/09-09-2019-draft-capture-the-world-‘forma-viva’-revived.md

 ![](/assets/2.png "Meshroom processing")

-With this in mind, I invite you to the ‘Capture the World’ exhibition in Cirkulacija2, Ljubljana, where you can confirm the above statements about Forma viva, and I hope you enjoy the digital versions as well.
+With this in mind, I invite you to the ‘Capture the World’ exhibition in Cirkulacija2, Ljubljana, where you can confirm the above statements about Forma viva, and I hope you enjoy the digital versions as well, find them here: https://www.myminifactory.com/users/kinimodcinham